Zywave/booster/src/_areas/design-system/components/tables.md

 ### T﻿opbar table

 A﻿dd a topbar to a table when the user will need to either search or view the number of results.

-The search input should always be left-aligned, while the results counter should always be right-aligned.
+* The search input should always be left-aligned.
+* T﻿he results counter should always be right-aligned, when in the topbar.
+* W﻿hen there are actions present, the results counter will remain to the left of the action buttons.

 ![Example of a table with a results counter. ](/images/table-topbar.svg "Example of a table with a results counter. ")

 ### Actions table

-A﻿ctions can either be added to the topbar or to the last column on the right of the table.
 Add actions to the table when the user can take an action on either all data or individual data.

+* For actions affecting all data, place the action button in the topbar.
+* F﻿or actions affecting individual data in rows, place the action button in the last column of the row.

 ![Example of a table with a results counter. ](/images/table-withactions.svg "Example of a table with a results counter. ")

 ### Summary table

 A﻿dd a summary row to the table when a user needs to know the total amount from a column of data.

-The summary row should be placed at the bottom of the table and right-aligned with the amount column.
+* The summary row should be placed at the bottom of the table and right-aligned with the amount column.

 ![Example of a table with a results counter. ](/images/table-summary.svg "Example of a table with a results counter. ")